 4. Apply for certification.

-ASQ offers several ways to apply.
+Fill the online application.
 Have your résumé and credit card ready.

 ASQ requires that you recertify as a Certified Reliability Engineer every three years—either by documenting RU credits or by testing.